 This function \(F(x)\) is the difference between \(f(x)\) and the line passing through the points \((a,f(a))\) and \((b,f(b))\).
 It is easy to verify that \(F(a) = F(b) = 0\).
 Moreover, \(F\) is continuous on \([a,b]\) and differentiable on \((a,b)\), inheriting these properties from \(f\).

 Applying Rolle's Theorem to \(F\), there exists at least one point \(\xi \in (a,b)\) such that \(F'(\xi) = 0\).
-Computing the derivative of \(F\), we obtain:
+Computing the derivative of \(F\) we obtain:

 \[ F'(x) = f'(x) - \frac{f(b)-f(a)}{b-a} \]

-Thus, \(F'(\xi) = 0\) implies the theorem's statement.
+Therefore, \(F'(\xi) = 0\) implies the thesis of the theorem.
 This point \( \xi \) is not necessarily unique.

-Corollaries of Lagrange's Theorem
+Corollaries of Lagrange Theorem

 Proof.
-Fix a point \(x_0\) in the interval.
-For any other point \(x\), applying Lagrange's Theorem to the interval \([x_0,x]\), we obtain:
+We fix a point \(x_0\) in the interval.
+For any other point \(x\), applying Lagrange's theorem to the interval \([x_0,x]\), we obtain:

 \[ f(x) - f(x_0) = f'(\xi)(x - x_0) = 0 \]

-Therefore, \(f(x) = f(x_0)\) for every \(x\) in the interval.
+Therefore \(f(x) = f(x_0)\) for every \(x\) in the interval.

 Corollary 2.
 If \(f\) is differentiable on an interval \(I\) and \(f'(x) \geq 0\) for every \(x \in I\), then \(f\) is non-decreasing on \(I\).
 Similarly, if \(f'(x) \leq 0\), then \(f\) is non-increasing.
 If \(f'(x) > 0\) for every \(x \in I\), then \(f\) is strictly increasing; if \(f'(x) < 0\), then \(f\) is strictly decreasing.

 Proof.
-Taking any two points \(x_1 < x_2\) in \(I\), Lagrange's Theorem tells us that:
+Taking any two points \(x_1 < x_2\) in \(I\), Lagrange's theorem tells us that:

 \[ f(x_2) - f(x_1) = f'(\xi)(x_2 - x_1) \geq 0 \]

 since \(f'(\xi) \geq 0\) and \(x_2 - x_1 > 0\).
-Thus, \(f(x_2) \geq f(x_1)\).
+Therefore \(f(x_2) \geq f(x_1)\).
 If \(f'(\xi) > 0\), then \(f(x_2) > f(x_1)\).

 Corollary 3.
-If \(f\) is continuous on \([a,b]\), differentiable on \((a,b)\), and satisfies \(m_1 \leq f'(x) \leq m_2\) for every \(x \in (a,b)\), then:
+If \(f\) is continuous on \([a,b]\), differentiable on \((a,b)\) and \(m_1 \leq f'(x) \leq m_2\) for every \(x \in (a,b)\), then:

 \[ m_1(x - a) \leq f(x) - f(a) \leq m_2(x - a) \]

 Proof.
-Applying Lagrange's Theorem, we know that there exists \(\xi\) between \(a\) and \(x\) such that:
+Applying Lagrange's theorem, we know that there exists \(\xi\) between \(a\) and \(x\) such that:

 \[ \frac{f(x) - f(a)}{x - a} = f'(\xi) \]

-Since \(m_1 \leq f'(\xi) \leq m_2\), the statement follows immediately.
+And since \(m_1 \leq f'(\xi) \leq m_2\), the thesis follows immediately.